-Auditor-General Report on Financial Performance Year -1 Status of audit report: Unqualified with matters of emphasis Non-Compliance Issues Remedial Action Taken ditor General and ranges from unqualified (at best); to unqualified with other matters specified; qualified; adverse; and disclaimed (at worse).
-This table will be completed prior to the publication of the Annual report but following th e receipt of the Auditor- General Report on Financial Performance Year 0.
-T 6.2.1 1 0.2.1 Auditor-General Repo ort on Service Delivery Performance Year -1 Status of audit report: Unqualified - Clean Audit Non-Compliance Issues onquaimed - Clean Audit Non-Compilance issues Note: The war artis status is supplied by the Au ditor Conoral and ranges from ungualified (at best) to ungualified with ditor General and ranges from unqualified (at best); to unqualified with rse; and disclaimed (at worse).
-This table will be completed prior to the e receipt of the Auditor- General Report on Financial Performance Year 0.
+Auditor-General Report on Financial Performance Year -1 Status of audit report: Unqualified with matters of emphasis Non-Compliance Issues Remedial Action Taken / Note: The report's status is supplied by the Auditor General and ranges from unqualified (at best); to unqualified with other matters specified; qualified; adverse; and disclaimed (at worse).
+This table will be completed prior to the publication of the Annual report but following the receipt of the Auditor- General Report on Financial Performance Year o.
+T 6.2.1 Auditor-General Repo rt on Service Delivery Performance Year -1 Status of audit report: Unqualified - Clean Audit Non-Compliance Issues Nation The constitution is consulted by the Augustian 1 other matters specified; qualified; adve ditor General and ranges from unqualified (at best); to unqualified with rse; and disclaimed (at worse).
+This table will be completed prior to the e receipt of the Auditor- General Report on Financial Performance Year o.
 T 6.2.1